If you are considering having your baby at Emerson Hospital, we want you to know that we are recognized as a "baby-friendly" hospital by

-Emerson Hospital is pleased to be recognized as a "Baby-Friendly" hospital from Baby-Friendly USA.
-A baby-friendly hospital is a mommy-friendly hospital!
-Baby-friendly has always been our mission at Emerson, but we took extra steps as part of the worldwide Baby-Friendly Hospital Initiative to implement practices that offer an optimal level of care for infant feeding and mother/baby bonding.
+While it has always been our mission to be baby friendly, we took extra steps as part of the worldwide Baby-Friendly Hospital Initiative to implement practices that offer an optimal level of care for successful infant feeding and mother-baby bonding.
+The “baby friendly” designation is a global program sponsored by the World Health Organization and the United Nations Children’s Fund.

-- Your baby will be able to stay in the room with you at all times, however if the need arises, the nursery is open for your baby.
-Our team educates all new mothers on how to provide the best care for their newborns and respects their informed decision to do what is best for them and their baby.
+Our team teaches all new mothers how to provide the best care for their newborns and respects their informed decision to do what is best for them and their baby.

-- You will be provided instruction and support on how to breastfeed and continue to breastfeed after discharge from the hospital.
+You will be given instruction and support on how to breastfeed and continue to breastfeed after discharge from the hospital.

-- Your baby will only be given breast milk.
-This means no other forms of food or drink, unless medically necessary.
+Your baby will be given only breast milk while you are here; this means no other forms of food or drink unless medically necessary.

-- Your baby will not routinely receive pacifiers or artificial nipples.
-Emerson follows the American Academy of Pediatrics recommendations that you delay pacifier use until breastfeeding is well established - approximately 2 weeks.
+Your baby will not routinely receive pacifiers or artificial nipples.
+Emerson follows the American Academy of Pediatrics recommendation that you delay pacifier use until breastfeeding is well established (approximately two weeks after birth).

-- You will be provided instruction about safe preparation and feeding of infant formula.
+You will be given instruction about safely preparing and feeding your infant formula.

-- Your baby will not routinely receive pacifiers, however they are available if needed.
+Your baby will not routinely receive a pacifier (they are available if needed, however).